 sALE OF alia hoUSE

 ALIA's move into a new building in Canberra in 1990 - 9-11 Napier Close, Deakin - was a major step for the Association.
 Over the years, ALIA Directors have debated the merits of retaining the building as the Association's main asset.
 After consultation with an Advisory Committee of long-term ALIA members and senior library leaders, the ALIA Board has made the decision to progress with the sale of the building.
-The property will be listed for sale in May 2020.
+The property will be listed for sale in the third quarter of 2020.
 For more information see the website.

 LOCATION, DESIGN AND CONSTRUCTION